mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 Now you can install additional packages in the base image.
 In many installation processes, it requires virtual root privilege, which is enabled by the `fakeroot` command here. `fakeroot` is installed as a dependency of the `apptainer/1.4.2` module.

 Start a container shell with the flags `--writable --fakeroot `, which enables the write permission and virtual root privileges in the container, and then you can install your packages.
-Here is an exmaple,
+Here is an example,

 ```bash
 $ singularity shell --writable --fakeroot my-image